 Other financial help

 You may be able to get help from the Discretionary Finance Support Fund if you've been intimidated from your home.
-Homeowners who have been intimidated may be able to sell their home to the Housing Executive using the Scheme for the Purchase of Evacuated Dwellings.
+Homeowners who have been intimidated may be able to sell their home to the Housing Executive using the Special Purchase of Evacuated Dwellings scheme.

 You may be entitled to compensation if you have suffered:

 - damage to your property